If you already have a bootable CD or USB Stick with our Labtix installation environment and Laboo Images for cloning, you can skip this chapter.

-These images are large and it takes long to download them, so if you are familiar with FTP clients, we recommend to download them directly via FTP (sftp is also supported) by connecting via user labdoo and password labdoo too.
+Images are large and the download takes a long time, so If you are familiar with FTP clients, we recommend downloading them directly via FTP (sftp, userlabdoo and password labdoo).

 Labdoo Images for Cloning

-- The processor architecture of the laptop you are sanitizing (32 bit or 64 bit).
+- The CPU/processor architecture of the computer you are currently working on (32 bit or 64 bit).
 You can easily figure this out with the Labtix environment.
 It will be displayed in the upper right corner of your desktop (see also the video above).

-The name of the image files on the FTP will tell you:
+The name of an image on the FTP server shows:

-There are 4 directories where images for the 4 available languages are organized:
+There are 4 directories for the 4 available languages:

 - English (EN): http://ftp.labdoo.org/download/install-disk/EN_English_images/ : includes versions for 80, 160 and 250 GB Hard drives.